sehrope/node-pg-password-util/README.md

 ALTER USER app PASSWORD 'SCRAM-SHA-256$4096:M1A3zTFR9TzaX5NuvytilQ==$TZtMCtrZ8wkkZVkS7vursem77PsBqthl8GqkPohscJw=:POfEEJ9BOrm6upeAFKU3awWqMg+kKYXyPOG5E5tuhJc='
 ```

-That hashed value does not contain the plaintext of the password and matches how the PostgreSQL stores the value in `pg_shadow`.
+That hashed value does not contain the plaintext of the password and matches how PostgreSQL stores the value in `pg_shadow`.

 * [Install](#install)
 * [Usage](#usage)